wolfe-labs/DU-IndustryMonitor/README.md

 - **Show Industry Name** will show the custom element names for any elements you have renamed;
 - **Refresh Interval** allows you to set how many seconds between each screen refresh;
-- **Skip To Number** allows you to skip a certain number of industry units, in case you want to set-up a wall with more than a single row of screens;
+- **Range Start** sets where the displayed range of industry should start, in case you want to set-up a wall with more than a single row of screens;

 ## Support & Special Thanks